7 Tips for Hiking with Dogs

 To offset any disappointment, do a simple internet search and check if dogs are allowed at your hiking destination.
 While it may seem like dogs are welcome at most trails, many national parks in the United States do not allow dogs.
 If you’re unsure whether your dog is welcome, try calling the park’s ranger station ahead of time.

-You may find out that your dog is allowed in some designated areas only.
+You may find out that your dog is only allowed in some designated areas.
 You should also consider the terrain and difficulty of the hike.
 Many trails are rated by their distance and ruggedness, which will help you choose between a leisurely day hike or a more intense excursion.

 #2 Prevent fleas & ticks with medication or a collar